Tower at PNC Plaza: Design

-Gensler worked closely with the Buro Happold engineering team to implement innovative design features in The Tower.
+Gensler worked closely with the Buro Happold engineering team to implement innovative design features in the tower.
 Digital design, modeling tools, and full-scale mockups led to building performance successes.

 Double-skin façade

 Heintges provided curtain wall and building envelope consulting services for the project.
-The Tower features the country's only fully automated double-skin façade that is a part of a solar assisted natural ventilation system.
-Nearly 250,000 ft^{2} of façade encloses more than 90% of the building.
-The façade is a window system with laminated glass on the exterior and an insulated glazing unit on the interior with a 30" gap in between them, the cavity provides insulation and helps regulate interior building temperature.
+The tower features the country's only fully automated double-skin façade that is a part of a solar-assisted natural ventilation system.
+Nearly 250000 ft2 of façade encloses more than 90% of the building.
+The façade is a window system with laminated glass on the exterior and an insulated glazing unit on the interior with a 30 in gap in between them; the cavity provides insulation and helps regulate interior building temperature.

 Fresh air enters the cavity through small, automatically programmed, vertical windows called "poppers" on the exterior façade.
-The interior façade features automated louvers called "floppers" for natural ventilation, there is added individual control features to enhance employee comfort.
+The interior façade features automated louvers called "floppers" for natural ventilation; there are added individual control features to enhance employee comfort.
 Employees can open wood-framed sliding glass doors that are part of the interior skin and step out onto the "porch" for fresh air.

-The double-skin façade reduces heating and cooling as well as humidifying and de-humidifying energy loads with great reductions in the spring and fall months when the building achieves close to net-zero performance.
-However, The Tower does have built in temperature and humidity controls to enhance and maintain human comfort year round.
+The double-skin façade reduces heating and cooling as well as humidifying and de-humidifying energy loads with great reductions in the spring and fall months, when the building achieves close to net-zero performance.
+However, the tower does have built-in temperature and humidity controls to enhance and maintain human comfort year round.
 Buro Happold analysis shows that these controls still allow for natural ventilation for approximately 42% of working hours.